canro91/canro91.github.io/about.md

 ### What I do

 I’m a software engineer based in Colombia (_not Columbia_) with more than 6 years of experience.
-I work as a C# backend engineer.
+I work remotely as a C# backend engineer.
 I specialize in building APIs and backend code with .NET technologies.
 Mostly, ASP.NET Core and ASP.NET Web API, these days.

 <div class="message"><em>I help .NET teams to grow high-quality backend software through clean code</em></div>